 Most ambassadors have summer internships with sponsoring companies.
 Depending on the guidelines of sponsors, Ambassadors can participate in full- or part-time internship opportunities and/or co-ops during various times of the year.
 There are three levels of sponsorships companies can choose from for the program, and sponsors can determine guidelines to sponsor students, including major type, minimum GPAs, and more.
 Interested businesses or organizations can click here to learn more about the benefits of sponsoring an Ambassador program.

-As the primary sponsoring company, United Technologies Corporation offers academic stipends and summer internships for many of WPI's Ambassadors.
+As the primary sponsoring company, Raytheon Technologies offers academic stipends and summer internships for many of WPI's Ambassadors.
 Fees that sponsors pay go towards providing students with stipends, materials for presentations to young children, and speakers to develop the skills of Engineering Ambassadors.
 WPI fully funds the program manager responsible for overseeing the program.

 These quotes are from students who attended a Middle School tour at WPI conducted by Engineering Ambassadors.